udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 ⚠️ **IMPORTANT NOTE:**

 - Please, add the resource *under its corresponding category*.
-    - Each Nanodegree README file has a category per project and a category for complementary resources, technical interviewing resources and project ideas.
+    - Each School and category has a file with main categories.
 These main categories may have subcategories.
         - If the resource you are going to add belongs to a subcategory that already exists, please add it following the **format below.**
       - If the resource belongs to a category that does not exist, you can add subcategories.
 Please follow **this format:**